openactive-contrib/club-specification/README.md

-# club-specification
+# OpenActive Club Specification
 OpenActive data specification to support the standardised publication of organisation or club data.